 Motorcycle injuries often range from extremely serious to catastrophic.
 Without the benefit of a protective frame or seatbelt, motorcyclists often take a direct strike during a crash.
 Worse, many drivers have an unfair bias against motorcyclists, which often leads to road rage collisions, traffic violations, and serious injuries.

-At Zaner Harden Law, LLP, we stand up for people who seem to have the odds stacked against them.
+At Zaner Harden Personal Injury Lawyers, we stand up for people who seem to have the odds stacked against them.
 As formidable leaders and relentless advocates, we’re proud to represent injured Coloradans against the modern-day Goliaths of the insurance industry.

 There’s a reason we don’t say “get yourself and your bike to a safer location.”
 After the accident, leave your motorcycle where it is and find a safe spot away from the road to call the police and check yourself for injuries.